anna757/ProductManager/README.md

 - **Features**:
   - Users can edit existing products
   - Product images can be enlarged by clicking on them, opening a modal.
+  - There is a button to go back to the list of products

 ### 4. Product Form
 - **Description**: Allows adding new products or editing existing ones.